esomjai/Forensic-Craniofacial-Approximation-Database/Start here /003_ROI vs Segmentation.md

 In this section, you can manually set thresholds for the cranium, but a built-in method works great for bone.
 Click on **Automatic threshold** and choose **Maximum entropy** – now the parts that will show up in the segmentation should be “blinking” in the slice windows.
 Then click **Set** and **Apply** in the **Local Histogram** menu and click **Show 3D**at the top.
 You can also modify the colour of the output segment by clicking on the palette icon. ![palette  widget](https://github.com/user-attachments/assets/5451df67-7c7c-40f8-a415-0552d2e3eccf)

 > [!WARNING]
-> The suggested automatic thresholds are my personal preferences, but your choice will have to depend on multiple CT settings that suit your scan visibility the best!
+> The suggested (automatic and non-automated) thresholds are my personal preferences, but your choice will have to depend on multiple CT settings that suit your scan visibility the best!

 Then, we can create a second segmentation for our surface soft tissues by choosing **Create new Segmentation as…** and naming it **Skin**.
 Click **Add**, **Threshold” and set the automatic threshold this time to **Otsu**, then click **Set**, **Apply** and **Show 3D**.